 If you’re working in a gallery, commissions usually range from 30-50%, depending on how much the gallery sells your work and whether they represent other artists.
 If you’re self-representing, use online galleries that charge less or have no fees.

-If you sell your art in local gift shops, make sure you calculate the commission fees.
+If you sell your art in local gift shops, calculate the commission fees.

 You will also want to include the advertising costs of your online store.